LibraryCarpentry/lc-overview/index.md

   * [OpenRefine](https://librarycarpentry.github.io/lc-open-refine/) [(GitHub Repository)](https://github.com/LibraryCarpentry/lc-open-refine)

+## Wrapping Up a Workshop

+You might wish to include an activity to wrap up the workshop to improve learners' satisfaction and to help them set goals to use what they have learned.
+It can be especially helpful if they are tired after the challenges at the end of OpenRefine.

+Some suggestions include:

+1. **Think-pair-share**: Ask learners to think about what the most valuable thing they learned from the workshop, then share it with their neighbor.
+This only takes a few minutes but still provides a clear end-point to the event.
+2. **Increasing likelihood**: Ask learners to set a goal, then ask how likely they are to undertake that goal (eg 50,70, 90%), and what would it take to make that likelihood 100%.
+Learners could start to identify their own behaviours and support from colleagues/supervisors that could help them towards achieving that goal.
+3. **Now-next-later**: Ask learners to write some action plans for themselves, something they will do in the next two weeks, and/or something they will do in the next three months.
+This will give them some commitment to apply what they have learned in their job and continue embedding it into their practice.
+If learners share these with the room, the instructor can capture them in the Etherpad.

 # Beyond the Standard Workshop

 When requesting a workshop from The Carpentries, staff will assist with the logistics surrounding a standard workshop (three of the four core lessons).
 Anything outside of the standard offering is a self-organised workshop, meaning, you are responsible for the organisation.
 This includes finding instructors (you can reach out to several venues listed under [Library Carpentry Contact](https://librarycarpentry.org/contact/) and the [Discuss Library Carpentry Topicbox](https://carpentries.topicbox.com/groups/discuss-library-carpentry) reaches the most people) and reimbursing their travel.
 You will also be responsible for setting up the [workshop website](https://github.com/carpentries/workshop-template), registration, and other items referenced in the [Handbook](https://docs.carpentries.org/).